pure-chance/greed/paper/paper.typ

   title: [A Policy Optimization of Greed],
   authors: ("Chance Addis",),
   abstract: [
     The game of Greed is a stochastic, zero-sum game that tests a player's risk-taking, similarly to blackjack.
-We analyze Greed through the lens of game theory by modeling it as a Markov Decision Process (MDP).
+We analyze Greed through the lens of game theory and Markov Decision Processes (MDPs).
 This framework allows us to compute an optimal policy that maps each game state to the action that maximizes a player’s expected chance of winning.
 In addition to presenting the theoretical formulation, we explore efficient algorithms for computing this policy.
 By leveraging dynamic programming, state pruning, and compact policy representations, we substantially reduce computational overhead and enable fast, scalable analysis across large state spaces.
   ],
   references: bibliography("references.yml", title: "References", full: true) )

 // document ====================================================================

-= Introduction <intro>
+= Introduction <ch:intro>
 Games of chance and choice have long fascinated both players and theorists.
 From the strategic depth of poker to the probabilistic tension of blackjack, such games offer fertile ground for mathematical and algorithmic analysis.
 In this work, we turn our attention to Greed—a deceptively simple dice game with rich strategic structure.

 Greed blends elements of push-your-luck decision-making and competitive scoring.
 At every step, players must weigh their chances, choosing how much they are willing to risk a bust, or worse, being overtaken in the last round.

 In this paper, we formalize Greed as a Markov Decision Process (MDP) and compute its optimal policy (strategy) using dynamic programming.
 We begin by precisely stating the rules of the game, then model it as an MDP by defining its states, actions, and transitions.
 Next, we develop an efficient function for computing the probability mass function (PMF) of dice sums, a core component of the game.
 With this foundation, we compute the optimal policy and introduce performance optimizations to handle the game’s large state space.
 Finally, we analyze the resulting strategy and discuss implications and extensions.

-= Rules <rules>
+= Rules <ch:rules>
 In order to play Greed, first the players must agree on a ruleset.

 #definition(title: "Ruleset")[